-Chris and I began to reminisce… We were both in the Gunnery Department.
-I was in the 6th Division, in charge of the 40-mm anti-aircraft guns; Chris was in the 3rd Division, covering the 8″ guns in Turret No. 3 on the fantail.
+Chris and Bill began to reminisce… They were both in the Gunnery Department.
+Bill was in the Sixth Division, in charge of the 40-mm antiaircraft guns; Chris was in the Third Division, covering the 8″ guns in Turret No. 3 on the fantail.

-Seventy-one years ago to the day, we were on the Fall River, anchored in Pearl Harbor, and ready to sail to Bikini.
-Then President Truman postponed the date of the first test from May 15 to July 1.
-As I wrote in my book, “Under other circumstances, six more weeks in a liberty town like Honolulu would have been good news.
+Seventy-one years ago to the day, Bill and Chris were aboard the Fall River, anchored in Pearl Harbor, waiting to set sail to Bikini.
+Then President Truman postponed the date of the first atomic bomb test from May 15 to July.
+As Bill wrote in his memoir, “Under other circumstances, six more weeks in a liberty town like Honolulu would have been good news.
 However, there was a growing sense of restlessness and anticipation among the men onboard ship.
 No one knew what to expect from the atomic bomb tests and we just wanted to get on with it.”

 Chris said Bill’s memoir triggered a lot of memories, one of them being the warm beer for sale for five cents a chit at the shack on Bikini.
 “It was terrible,” said Chris.